Filing for Divorce in Chesterfield

 If your former spouse refuses to comply with the divorce decree, you can file a motion for contempt and seek to enforce its terms.
 You may pursue a Motion to Modify along with the Motion for Contempt at the same time.
 In some cases, a judge might grant a modification of the terms in your divorce decree if your former spouse fails to comply with it.
 For example, if your ex-spouse does not drop off the children on time to you on a regular basis or otherwise tries to prevent you from spending time with your children, you can request the court to modify the custody arrangement.

 At Galmiche Law Firm, P.C., we are well-versed in both contested and uncontested divorce procedures.
-No matter which route you need to take to dissolve your marriage, you can count on your St. Louis divorce attorneys to provide engaged, responsive, and assertive representation that has your long-term well-being in mind.
+No matter which route you need to take to dissolve your marriage, you can count on us to provide engaged, responsive, and assertive representation that has your long-term well-being in mind.
 We are ready to hear your story, assess your options, and devise a legal strategy that will help ensure that your divorce is completed as swiftly and efficiently as possible.
 To get started, contact us for a free, in-person consultation.

 - Tips Every Divorcing Couple Should Know